logomed.gif - 8979 Bytes

 Possible date of the Birth of Christ The theme of the feast and the time of year fits.

-It is also nine months after the proposed date of Christ's conception.
+It is also nine months after the probable date of Christ's conception.
 (See Hanukkah below.)

 Chisleu - Ninth Month